James-V132/7-Segment-Display-Modification-with-Joystick-Module/README.md

 ### Issues
 + Random increments of the display despite no movement of the joystick
   + This might be due to my joystick drifting and having a X-Cord value of 700-800 when steady while the typical value should be ~520
+  + **NOTE:** After lots of testing this issue has naturally resolved itself but may still occur with other joysticks.
+Added variables for varying steady values for flexibility
-+ Pushing the button of the joystick while the display is incrementing/decrementing will sometimes cause the decimal point to change
++ ~~Pushing the button of the joystick while the display is incrementing/decrementing will sometimes cause the decimal point to change~~
-  + This is because in order for a visual change of the display a delay is needed, meaning during that period if the button is pressed the decimal point wont change
+  + ~~This is because in order for a visual change of the display a delay is needed, meaning during that period if the button is pressed the decimal point wont change~~
+  + **FIXED:** Implemented using millis() instead of delay to prevent the entire program from freezing
 ### Wiring Diagram
 ![Screenshot of the wiring diagram used when writing the program](images/Wiring_Diagram-Joystick_Segment_Display.png)
 ### Credits